asyntes/pepe-the-bot/README.md

 # Tomie

-An interactive AI terminal interface built with Next.js and React, featuring dynamic mood-based responses and a retro terminal aesthetic.
-Powered by xAI's Grok API through the OpenAI SDK.
+An interactive AI terminal interface built with Next.js and React.
+Tomie responds with different emotional states, each with unique personality traits, visual styles, and behaviors.
+Powered by xAI's Grok API with custom prompt engineering.

 ## Features